kevL/yata/ReadMe.txt

-           appears when a col is sorted by anything other than ID-ascending ("warn : Table is not sorted by ascending ID") - ie, persons who use Strict don't get a tooltip although the ID-header still turns to a violet color regardless of this setting gradient=  "true" (without quotes) to draw the colhead bar with gradient colors context=   a right-click on a rowhead displays the contextmenu at the mouse- cursor's location by default.
+           appears when a col is sorted by anything other than ID-ascending ("warn : Table is not sorted by ascending ID") - ie, persons who use Strict don't get a tooltip although the ID-header still turns to a red color regardless of this setting gradient=  "true" (without quotes) to draw the colhead bar with gradient colors context=   a right-click on a rowhead displays the contextmenu at the mouse- cursor's location by default.
 It can be displayed in a static